jkyl/conv_reverb/README.md

 ### Part 2 &mdash; API backend

-To run part 2 as a stand-alone script (although this is not intended), please proceed to <code>API/</code> and open the script <code>API_backend.py</code> and inspect the bottom of the document which shows how to query the database and download files.
+To run part 2 as a stand-alone script (<em>although this is not intended</em>), please proceed to <code>API/</code> and open the script <code>API_backend.py</code> and inspect the bottom of the document which shows how to query the database and download files.

 After making your desired modifications the script can be run with,